Cardiogenic Shock: Emergency Department-Focused Management

 In the ED setting, all four criteria can be evaluated with a good history and physical exam, blood tests, electrocardiogram (ECG), and bedside ultrasound.3 Hypotension in the SHOCK trial was defined as systolic BP (SBP) <90 mmHg, mean arterial pressure (MAP) >30 mmHg below baseline, or need for vasopressors to maintain SBP >90 mmHg.4 End-organ hypoperfusion may be identified by physical exam findings such as altered mentation, decreased urination, or cold extremities, or by lab markers such as serum lactate >2.0 mmol/l.3 Non-invasive CI estimations via point-of-care ultrasound (POCUS) measurement of LV outflow tract (LVOT) velocity time integral (VTI) and LVOT diameter have been repeatedly validated.6,7 Pulmonary congestion, as indicated by rales and low oxygen saturation, is suggestive of high PCWP, but this finding may not always be present.3 Jugular venous pressure (JVP) has been described as another surrogate marker of PCWP, with the ESCAPE trial showing a correlation between JVP ≥12 mm Hg and PCWP ≥22 mm Hg.8

 In practice, CS has a variable initial presentation depending on the patient’s degree of decompensation and which side of the heart is most affected.9 There are four classic clinical presentations of CS, which are identified by hemodynamic state and physical examination and correlate with mortality (Table 1).
 In this classification, the patients are divided into “warm” and “cold” phenotypes, with “warm” referring to the temperature of the extremities, which corresponds to decreased systemic vascular resistance/distal vasodilatation, and “cold” to widespread vasoconstriction.
-Warm extremities may indicate the presence of systemic inflammatory response syndrome (SIRS) (which is common as CS worsens) or a mixed pattern of shock.9 Patients are further classified by “dry” versus “wet” phenotypes, referring to the condition of the lungs and the presence of pulmonary edema.9 “Wet” almost always indicates right ventricular (RV) failure and high filling pressures which have led to congestion in the lungs.9 The absence of this finding may help rule out the presence of primary RV failure and preload dependence.
-Relative mortality in the context of MI is highest at 51% with the “Cold-Wet” type, lowest with the “Warm-Dry” at 3%, and moderate for “Warm-Wet” (9%) and “Cold-Dry” (23%).10
+Warm extremities may indicate the presence of systemic inflammatory response syndrome (SIRS) (which is common as CS worsens) or a mixed pattern of shock.9 Patients are further classified by “dry” versus “wet” phenotypes, referring to the condition of the lungs and the presence of pulmonary edema.9 “Wet” almost always indicates left ventricular (LV) failure and high filling pressures which have led to congestion in the lungs.9 Relative mortality in the context of MI is highest at 51% with the “Cold-Wet” type, lowest with the “Warm-Dry” at 3%, and moderate for “Warm-Wet” (9%) and “Cold-Dry” (23%).10

 Table 1.
 Classification of CS by hemodynamic state and physical examination.
 “Warm” indicates warm extremity temperatures, indicative of distal vasodilatation and low SVR.
 “Cold” refers to distal vasoconstriction and high SVR.
 “Wet” indicates pulmonary edema and “dry” the lack thereof.
 Warm-Dry connotes the best prognosis.
 Cold-Wet connotes a mortality of 51% from MI.
 Adapted from Chioncel et al. (2020).9